Is Windows Defender Enough in 2026?

 Common gaps include:

 Windows Defender does provide real-time protection, but third-party tools often use more aggressive web filtering and behavioral analysis to catch threats earlier in the chain.
-If something does slip through, Windows Defender’s alerts can be less helpful for people who aren’t comfortable digging through security settings or logs.
+Most third-party antivirus products also install a browser extension that flags risky links directly in your search results before you even click them.
+Defender doesn’t offer this.
+Also, if something does slip through, Windows Defender’s alerts can be less helpful for people who aren’t comfortable digging through security settings or logs.

 In homes where multiple people share the same computer, mistakes are inevitable.
 One distracted click can undo a lot of baseline protection very quickly, and when that click leads to a leaked password or stolen personal information, the consequences can stretch well beyond your PC.
 Knowing how identity theft happens and how to spot the warning signs helps you recover faster if something does slip through.